 All hounds used for hunting must be microchipped in accordance with the Domestic Animals Regulations 2005.
 Hounds that do not comply with these requirements cannot be registered and must not be used to hunt Sambar Deer.
-For more information on the identification of hounds, contact DEPI or one of the following hunting organisations:
+For more information on the identification of hounds, contact one of the following hunting organisations:

-- Australian Deer Association ph (03) 5762 1911 (www.austdeer.com.au) - Victorian Deer Association ph (03) 5985 5333 (www.vda.org.au) - Victorian Hound Hunters Incorporated ph (03) 5664 1345 (www.victorianhoundhunters.com.au)
+- Australian Deer Association (austdeer.com.au) - Victorian Deer Association (vda.org.au) - Victorian Hound Hunters Incorporated (victorianhoundhunters.com.au)